Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
+> Inside the Grab FX/Targets hierarchy, there will be a LeftHandTarget and a RightHandTarget.
+Place each target under your corresponding wrist and position it where you want each hand's grab radius to start.
+>
 > Review the hierarchy under Grab FX/Items.
 Each numbered hierarchy has a Container.
-Place your item prop in a Container.
+Place your item prop in a Container and reset the prop's transforms.
 >
 > Enable the Box object under Grab FX/Colliders that corresponds to your item.
 The Cube under each Box object is for visualization, and can be deleted after setup.
 >
-> Scale the Box object, and adjust the position and rotation transforms of your Container(not the Box), until the Box covers the handle of your item.
+> Scale the Box object, and adjust the transforms of the Container under Grab FX/Items(not the Box), until the Box covers the handle of your item.
 >
-> In Grab FX/Targets there will be a Item#Target that corresponds to your item.
-This target represents your item's starting transforms while not grabbed.
-Move this object anywhere in your hierarchy, and adjust the transforms until your item is where you want it.
+> In Grab FX/Targets there will be a numbered hierarchy that corresponds to your item.
+Locate the appropriate Item#Target.
 >
+> Item#Target represents your item's starting transforms while not grabbed.
+Move Item#Target anywhere in your hierarchy, and adjust it's transforms until your item is where you want it.
+>
-> Select the numbered object for your Container.
+> Select the numbered object for your Container under Grab FX/Items.
 There will be a parent constraint.
 Set the Item#Target source weight to 0.
-Set the LeftTarget source weight to 1.
+Set the Left#Target source weight to 1.
 >
-> Place the Grab FX/Targets/LeftTarget object under your left wrist bone and adjust the transforms until your item appears correctly in your hand.
+> Place the Left#Target object under your left wrist bone and adjust the transforms until your item appears correctly in your hand.
 >
-> Set the LeftTarget source weight back to 0 and repeat a similar process for the RightTarget.
+> Set the Left#Target source weight back to 0 and repeat a similar process for the Right#Target.
 When finished, set the source weights back to their defaults.
-Item#Target 1, LeftTarget 0, RightTarget 0.
+Item#Target 1, Left#Target 0, Right#Target 0.
 >
-> Hierarchies in Grab FX/Items will be weighted to the LeftTarget or RightTarget as those target objects touch an enabled Box from Grab FX/Colliders.
+> Hierarchies in Grab FX/Items will be weighted to the Left#Target or Right#Target as the LeftHandTarget and RightHandTarget objects touch an enabled Box from Grab FX/Colliders.
 >
 > Review the handleLeftGrab and handleRightGrab layers that were merged into your FX controller.
 >